Cedar terms and concepts

 Your application must gather all of the relevant information and provide it to Cedar’s authorization engine when making the request.

-• All of the details about the principal and resource entities must be provided to Cedar.
+- All of the details about the principal and resource entities.
 These details must include all of the entity data that are relevant to the request.
 For example, for a request to authorize a user named Juan to access a shared photo, the request must include the entities for the groups that Juan is a member of, the folder hierarchy where the photo resides, and any other relevant attributes of the user and photo.

-• Other details that might be useful to the decision, including the transient or session-specific details, such as the IP address of the requesting computer and the list of valid IP ranges that make up the company’s internal network, or whether the user authenticated using a multi-factor authentication (MFA) device.
+- Other details that are useful to the decision, including the transient or session-specific details, such as the IP address of the requesting computer and the list of valid IP ranges that make up the company’s internal network, or whether the user authenticated using a multi-factor authentication (MFA) device.
 This additional information is called the context.

 The algorithmic details for how authorization decisions are made, and how individual policies are evaluated, are discussed in the authorization section of these docs.